revanthdarsi/revanthdarsi/README.md

 - 👋 Hi, I’m @revanthdarsi
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning reactJs
+- 🌱 I’m currently working as software engineer
-- 📫 you can reach me on my email
+- 📫 you can reach me revanth2000516@gmail.com|8790170828

 <!---
 revanthdarsi/revanthdarsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.